 The surname Moberly was first found in Cheshire at Mobberley, a parish, in the union of Altrincham, hundred of Bucklow.
 The parish dates back to the Domesday Book of 1086 when it was first listed as Motburlege and literally meant "clearing at the fortification where meetings are held," from the Old English "mot" + "burh" + "leah."
 Moberly was held by Bigot de Loges at the time of the taking of the Domesday Book and conjecturally, the family name is descended from this ancient Norman Baron.
 St Wilfrid's Church, Mobberley traces it's origin to the oldest part of the church dating about 1245.
 Early records revealed Patrick de Mobberley founded an Augustinian priory here in 1206 in honour of the Blessed Virgin Mary and St. Wilfrid, but the priory only existed for a short time.
 During a restoration in 1888, remains of a Saxon church were also found.
 Nearby, Mobberley Old Hall is a country house that dates back to 1612.
 The first record of the name was Patrick Moberlegh who was listed in East Cheshire c.
 1220.
 Almost one hundred years later, William de Modburlegh was listed in Cheshire in 1308.
 Ralph de Modberleg was listed in the Assize Rolls of Cheshire in 1260.

-Important Dates for the Moberly family
+Early History of the Moberly family

 This web page shows only a small excerpt of our Moberly research.
 Another 85 words (6 lines of text) covering the years 1565, 1568, 1585 and 1756 are included under the topic Early Moberly History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Moberley, Mobberley, Mobeley, Mobdurley, Mobley and others.